scarabdesign/EmailClientProof/README.md

 - Next, go to `getAllCampains` and click `Send`.
 Admire the list.

 - Now, go to `addAttempt` and examine the body there, making changes as you see fit.
 Be sure the use the `campaignId` of a valid campaign in the lists on the previous step.
-Click the `Send` button:
+Click the `Send` button.
+Your response should resemble:
 ```JSON
 {
     "email": "sampleRecipient@emailme.com",
     "campaignId": 1
 }
 ```
+If the web front end page is open and the campaign editor for your target campaign is showing, you should see the new email attempt automatically appear in the list.

 - Open the `getAllAttempts` entry.
 The URL will contain an `id` property which should be a valid `campaignId`.
 Click `Send` to get a list of all the emails added to the campaign and the status of